apbouwens/apbouwens.github.io/_posts/2020-4-26-Receiving-METEOR.md

 When the signal is strong enough, the demodulator plug-in shows "Locked" in red text next to the frequency, indicating that a lock on the carrier frequency of the QPSK signal.
 In the constellation plot below, you can start to see four separate point clouds, indicating that SNR is high enough to discriminate between the four symbols of the QPSK signal.
 If the signal isn't strong enough, you only get one big hazy point cloud.

 The demodulator writes the demodulated symbols to a '.s' file.
 To convert the .s file into an image, I used the LRPTofflineDecoder from the [Meteor LRPT Suite](https://leshamilton.co.uk/MeteorLRPTSuite.htm) by Les Hamilton.
-CLick the '72K' button to load the '.s' file.
+Hit the '72K' button to load the '.s' file.
 The '72K' stands for the 72k symbol rate used by METEOR-M2.

 ![SDR# screenshot of LRPT decoder]({{ site.baseurl }}/images/LRPTdecoder_screenshot.jpg)